MrQuackywacky/hello-world/README.md

 # hello-world

-Hello fellow Earthlings!
+Hello fellow coders!

-I'm new to gitHub, but I LOVE programming(but I like violin more).
-I program as a hobby, and play violin as well.
-My favorite type of math is currently trigonometry, but calculus might steal that spot once I learn it!
+I am Maxwell.
+My favorite thing to do is play the violin, but I occasionally program on the side.